bda4s/bda4s.github.io/Previous.md

 Our previous workshops:

 - [1st International Workshop on Big Data Analytics for Sustainability (BDA4S)](2021) - In collaboration with Big Data 2021 (virtual)
-- [2nd International Workshop on Big Data Analytics for Sustainability (BDA4S)](2022) - In collaboration with Big Data 2021 (Osaka Japan)
+- [2nd International Workshop on Big Data Analytics for Sustainability (BDA4S)](2022) - In collaboration with Big Data 2022 (Osaka Japan)
+- [3rd International Workshop on Big Data Analytics for Sustainability (BDA4S)](2023) - In collaboration with Big Data 2023 (Sorrento, Italy)

 ## Other Reladted Workshops